LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* TODO: Try in-memory KVS after we have got all results of RocksDB

-- 11.12
+- 11.15
 	+ Siyuan
-		* Update snapshot design in paper
-		* Update impl in paper
-		* Fix figure issues of eval in paper
-		* TODO: [IMPORTANT] Add snapshottoken into seqhdr for server-side snapshot
-		* TODO: Check TPC-C details for KVS tricks
+		* TODO: Debug and test seq_hdr.snapshot_token

+- 11.13
+	+ Siyuan
 		* TODO: Double-check cache eviction triggering and range query (consistent but not available)
 		* TODO: Dump db_bench skewed workload
+		* TODO: Go through reviews of comnet
 		* TODO: Read FAST'20 Twitter traces, OSDI'20 Cachelib
 		* TODO: Add discussion about distributed extension in paper
 		* TODO: Update exp8 bandwidth cost of evaluation in paper
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment

+- 11.12
+	+ Siyuan
+		* Update snapshot design in paper
+		* Update impl in paper
+		* Fix figure issues of eval in paper
+		* [IMPORTANT] Add snapshottoken into seqhdr for server-side snapshot
+		* TODO: Check TPC-C details for KVS tricks

 - 11.11
 	+ Siyuan